team-earth/a2a-human-extension/README.md

 ## 📝 Conference Presentation

-A paper based on this work has been accepted for presentation at the HLDM'25 workshop (ECML PKDD 2025, Porto).
+A paper based on this work was presented at the HLDM'25 workshop (ECML PKDD 2025, Porto).

 *"Integrating Civic Initiatives into AI Agent Ecosystems: A Human-Aligned Extension of the A2A Protocol"*